Why do the sacrifices return in Ezekiel's temple (Ezekiel 46-47)?

 What Is Ezekiel 40-48 About?

 In order to understand Ezekiel 40-48, we need to know what the book of Ezekiel is all about.
 From the first chapter Ezekiel described a series of prophecies against the nation of Israel and other foreign countries.
 From history we know that all of the prophecies in Ezekiel 1-35 have been literally fulfilled.
 But the prophecies in Ezekiel 36-48 are future.
-Ezekiel 36-48 describes the return of Israel to the land of Palestine, God’s judgment on the nations, and then the future 1,000 year kingdom or Millennium.
+Ezekiel 36-48 describes the return of Israel to the land that had they occupied, God’s judgment on the nations, and then the future 1,000 year kingdom or Millennium.

 Those Who Disagree